-Moon, Aldebaran, Pleiades before bedtime | EarthSky.org
+Moon, Aldebaran, Pleiades late night September 25 to 27

-Late at night on September 19 and 20, 2019, watch as the waning gibbous moon sweeps in front of the constellation Taurus the Bull.
-You’ll be looking around midnight, or afterwards, or – if you’re not one to stay up late – get up before daybreak to view the moon and Taurus higher up in the sky on the mornings of September 20 or 21.
+Late at night on September 25, 26 and 27, 2021, watch as the waning gibbous moon sweeps in front of the constellation Taurus the Bull.
+You’ll be looking at late evening, or not much before midnight.
 The bright moon might make it tough to see the starlit figure of the Bull on these nights.
 But you should be able to make out Aldebaran, Taurus’ brightest star, as well as the tiny, misty, dipper-shaped Pleiades star cluster.

 Then, when the moon moves away, look for the V-shaped Face of the Bull itself.
 The bright star Aldebaran marks one tip of the V.